 There's a lot wrong in America, but Dolly Parton is not one of them.
 The country music superstar — who rose to fame in 1967 with her sardonic hit "Dumb Blonde" — remains at the top of her folksy, warm, hilarious, self-deprecating game.
-Parton's latest project is the soundtrack to the body-positive, beauty queen comedy Dumplin', starring Jennifer Aniston and Danielle Macdonald.
-With Dumplin' out now on Netflix and in select theaters, let's revisit why Dolly is not only an American legend, but also an enduring queer icon.
+One of Parton's recent projects is the soundtrack to the body-positive, beauty queen comedy Dumplin', starring Jennifer Aniston and Danielle Macdonald.
+With Dumplin' available on Netflix, let's revisit why Dolly is not only an American legend, but also an enduring queer icon.

 Rumors long persisted that Parton entered a West Hollywood Dolly drag contest — and lost.
 Dolly confirmed the story in a Good Morning America interview nine years ago.
 "True or false," Roberts said.
 "You once lost a Dolly Parton lookalike contest."

 "True," Parton said.
 "At a Halloween contest years ago on Santa Monica Boulevard where all the guys were dressed up like me and I just overexaggerated my look and went in and just walked up on stage. … I didn't win.
 I didn't even come in close, I don't think."

 Dolly spoke lovingly of her queer fans in a 2014 interview with Billboard, but added that those who criticize and judge LGBTQ people are committing their own kind of sin. "[Dollywood is] a place for entertainment, a place for all families, period.
 It's for all that.
 But as far as the Christians, if people want to pass judgment, they're already sinning.
 The sin of judging is just as bad as any other sin they might say somebody else is committing.
 I try to love everybody."